IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_syllabus.md

 ### REQUIRED BOOKS
-The following books are available for purchase in the NYU library.
-I highly suggest you acquire your own copies, but there will hopefully be copies on reserve in the library.

 * [Succeeding with your master's dissertation a step-by-step handbook](https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary)